FEUP-LDTS-2021/ldts-project-assignment-g1307/README.md

 ## Screenshots

-The following screenshots ilustrate the general look of our game, as well as the divergent functionalities:
+The following screenshots illustrate the general look of our game, as well as the divergent functionalities:

 <br>
 <br />